RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

     major_event: false # Determines whether or not their birth and death should be listed on certain pages.
 ---
 %%
-location_example: May be a wikilink to the location of the person's birth.
+"location_example": "May be a wikilink to the location of the person's birth."
-birth_description_example: A short description of the person's birth.
+"birth_description_example": "A short description of the person's birth."
-death_description_example: A short description of the person's death.
+"death_description_example": "A short description of the person's death."
-parent_example: May be a wikilink to the person's parent.
+"parent_example": "May be a wikilink to the person's parent."
-child_example: May be a wikilink to the person's child.
+"child_example": "May be a wikilink to the person's child."
-spouse_example: May be a wikilink to the person's spouse.
+"spouse_example": "May be a wikilink to the person's spouse."
 %%
 ```
 # Index Example